Azahar Tips and Tricks¶

 - Click

-in the top left - Click
+Filein the top left - Click

-- Navigate to your DLC or update files
+Install CIA... - Navigate to your DLC or update files

 Azahar Hotkeys¶

 Azahar comes with a Steam Input profile for Hotkeys.
-When playing Azahar ROM shortcuts through Steam, the EmuDeck - Controller Hotkeys
+When playing Azahar ROM shortcuts through Steam, the EmuDeck - Controller Hotkeys profile will automatically be applied so you may use the below hotkeys.
+For more info, see Emulator Button Combinations Profile.

-for a few seconds to switch to the action set required to use the below hotkeys.
+When using a frontend (ES-DE, Pegasus, or the emulator itself), the EmuDeck - Frontend Controller Hotkeys will automatically be applied.
+Hold Start for a few seconds to switch to the action set required to use the below hotkeys.
 For more info, see Emulator Frontends Button Combinations Profile.

 {{ read_csv('citra-hotkeys.csv') }}